nitinprakash96/nitinprakash96.github.io/posts/2020-04-25-Into-Clojure.md

 1. Emacs + cider
 2. IntelliJ + Cursive

 Both of the above are the most used development environment for clojure.
-I personally use spacemacs (an emacs flavour) for clojure development.
+I personally use emacs for clojure development.

 In the next post we'll setup a web project and try to understand it's working.